cjlongoria/CS402_HW1/README.md

 ### Is the performance ratio the same as the clock rate ratio of the two systems (5)?
 Explain.
 Based on the retail price of the two systems, which one is more cost effective (5)?
 <br>
 The performance ratio, briefly mentioned above, is simply the time for one pc to execute a program divided by the time for a second pc to run the same program.
-Using the data above the performace ratio between PC 2 and PC 1 is 1.1215 for integer matrix multiplication and 1.288 for double float matrix multiplication
+Using the data above the performance ratio between PC 2 and PC 1 is 1.1215 for integer matrix multiplication and 1.288 for double float matrix multiplication
 <br>
 <br>
 However, the clock rate ratio is considered static for both programs.
 This would be the clock rate of PC 1 divided by the clock rate of PC 2.
 The clock rate for PC 1 is 1.9 Ghz and the clock rate for PC 2 is 1.3 Ghz.
 Therefore, the clock rate ratio is 1.46 (1.9 Ghz/1.3Ghz).